mclintprojects/wvcat/README.md

 | Click    | Clicks on an already focused on controllable element                                                |
 | Open     | Opens an already focused on controllable element                                                    |
 | Clear    | Clears any text entry in an already focused on controllable input element                           |

+## Installing WVCAT
+1. Clone this project to your computer.
+Alternatively, download the zip file of this project to your computer.
+Once downloaded, unzip it to a location of your choice.
+2. Launch Google Chrome and navigate to **chrome://extensions**.
+3. At the top right of the page you just navigated to, find and turn on Developer mode.
+4. The option for you to load an unpacked extension should now be available to you.
+Click on "Load unpacked" and choose the folder where you cloned or unzipped WVCAT to.
+5. WVCAT should now be installed in your browser.
+Refresh any existing tabs and WVCAT should correctly initialize in the page.